tudelft3d/masbpy/README.md

 ## Usage
 Provided is an example script `example.py` that demonstrate how to use this library to approximate the MAT of an example dataset that is also provided.
 The easiest way to get started however, is to use the provided `compute_ma.py` utility.

 Supported input formats are currently: `_npy`, `.ply` and `.las` (if laspy is installed).
-Note that normals must be present, if this is not the case these can be computed using the provided `compute_normals.py` utility.
+Note that point normals must be present, if this is not the case these can be approximated using the provided `compute_normals.py` utility.

 Internally masbpy uses numpy arays.
 These can be conveniently stored as binary files, which is also the fastest way to read and write input and output with masbpy.
 It is actually also the only way to store masbpy outputs now.
 To use this format append `_npy` to you in- and output specifiers.